Using Liquibase with MySQL

 To create a Liquibase project with MySQL on your Windows machine, begin with the following steps:

-- Rename the text file to dbchangelog.xml. changelog files contain a sequence of changesets, each of which make small changes to the structure of your database.
-Instead of creating an empty changelog file in step 2, you can also use an existing database to generate a changelog.
-In this tutorial, you will manually add a single change.
+dbchangelog.xml. changelog files contain a sequence of changesets, each of which make small changes to the structure of your database.
 To add this change:

 Note: If you already have a Liquibase Pro key and want to apply it to your project, add the following property to your liquibase.properties file.

-Note: This create table changeset is XML format.
+Note: This changeset is an XML format.
 The corresponding SQL statement should look like the following:

-Open the command prompt.
-Navigate to the LiquibaseMySQL directory.
+Open the command prompt and navigate to the

 Run the following command: